Intermediate-App-Dev-and-Deploy/Tic-Tac-Toe-Project/README.md

 CS20

 A Simpler Case Study: the maths of Tic Tak Toe
-- Understanding choices and prediction, making a user experience of ethics (when to win)
+- Understanding choices and prediction, making a user experience of ethics (when to win given 32000 choices)

 Student Exemplar: https://github.com/QEHS-SpecialProjects/Tic-Tak-Toe-Game